-- O Visitors under the age of 12 do not have to comply with any COVID-19 vaccination or surveillance testing requirements unless they are enrolled in programs, but are subject to mask requirements. - Access to college facilities will be limited to authorized students, faculty, staff, and other visitors after completing any mandatory pre-visit and entrance protocols (e.g., daily screening, COVID-19 testing, verification of vaccination, etc.). - o All visitors must schedule their visits in advance and must be approved by the Coronavirus Campus Coordinator or their designee.
+- vaccination or surveillance testing requirements applicable to CUNY staff unless the visitor expects during that time to be less than 6 feet distant of another person for a total of 15 minutes of more. - O Visitors under the age of 12 do not have to comply with any COVID-19 vaccination or surveillance testing requirements unless they are enrolled in programs, but are subject to mask requirements. - Access to college facilities will be limited to authorized students, faculty, staff, and other visitors after completing any mandatory pre-visit and entrance protocols (e.g., daily screening, COVID-19 testing, verification of vaccination, etc.). - o All visitors must schedule their visits in advance and must be approved by the Coronavirus Campus Coordinator or their designee.
 Non-essential visitors may be restricted from entering college facilities.
 Faculty, staff, and students may be approved as follows: - Through scheduled activities Work schedules included in departmental/office reopening plans; scheduled class sessions; appointments with service areas.
 (Note: approval is limited to the scheduled activity.) - By submitting a request Employees (faculty and staff) who are not scheduled to work on site for a particular day may request access through Public Safety.
 Employees should send an email to CampusVisit@hostos.cuny.edu and copy their departmental supervisor/chair on the email request.
-Access is dependent on expected building occupancy; employees must receive approval from Public Safety by email prior to their visit. - o Every effort will be made to limit the number of "invited guests," such as contractors, service personnel, and employees of DASNY.
+Access is dependent on expected building occupancy; employees must receive approval from Public Safety by email prior to their visit. - Every effort will be made to limit the number of "invited guests," such as contractors, service personnel, and employees of DASNY.
 Nevertheless, all will be required complete mandatory pre-visit and entrance protocols. - o Non-essential common areas and unused spaces will remain closed. - The College may assign additional staff, such as Public Safety officers or student Safety Ambassadors to assist in managing the flow of traffic and to remind people to maintain adequate physical distance in public areas such as lobbies, hallways, and the Library. - The College will post health advisory signs, traffic direction-flow signs, floor markings for physical distancing, and occupant capacities for classrooms, restrooms, elevators, elevator lobbies, dining/break areas and entrance areas to ensure proper physical distancing and to prevent congregation.
 Posters will be placed throughout to encourage use of stairs to limit density in elevators.
 See Attachment B: Signage Plan for details.